Aboriginal land, native title and heritage

 Exploration for and production of minerals and petroleum may only occur in the Northern Territory pursuant to a tenement granted in accordance with the

-All minerals are vested in the Northern Territory Government except for uranium and other radioactive ores that are vested in the Commonwealth.
+All minerals are vested in the Northern Territory Government except for uranium and other radioactive ores, which are vested in the Commonwealth.
 Extractive minerals such as sand, gravel, clay and limestone that are located on Aboriginal Land are vested in the Aboriginal Land Trust.

 The Northern Territory Government may only grant an exploration tenement where the Land Council and Commonwealth Minister have provided consent or where the Governor-General has, by proclamation, declared that the national interest requires the grant.
 At time of writing the Governor-General has never made such a proclamation.

-The Land Council shall not consent to the grant of an exploration tenement unless it has, to the extent practicable, consulted with the traditional Aboriginal owners of the affected land and any affected Aboriginal community or group.
+The Land Council can only consent to the grant of an exploration tenement if it has, to the extent practicable, consulted with the traditional Aboriginal owners of the affected land and any affected Aboriginal community or group.
 Before providing consent to grant, the Land Council must be satisfied that the traditional Aboriginal owners understand the terms and conditions of grant and, as a group, consent to them.
-The Land Council must also reach agreement with the grantee party regarding the terms and conditions of grant and be satisfied that these terms and conditions are reasonable.
+The Land Council must also reach agreement with the tenement applicant regarding the terms and conditions of grant and be satisfied that these terms and conditions are reasonable.

 Exploration licences which predate a grant of Aboriginal land are valid.
-However, future mining can only occur by agreement with the land council with arbitration if the terms cannot be agreed.
-Mines which predate a grant of Aboriginal land, such as the bauxite mine challenged in Milirrpum, are valid, and there is no requirement that an agreement be negotiated or arbitrated.
-Nevertheless, in 2011, traditional owners, the NLC and Rio Tinto entered into a landmark agreement in respect of that same mine.
+However, future mining can only occur by agreement with the Land Council with arbitration if the terms cannot be agreed.
+Mines and mining leases which predate a grant of Aboriginal land are valid, and there is no requirement that an agreement be negotiated or arbitrated.
+Nevertheless, agreement making can still occur.
+For example, in 2011, traditional owners, the NLC and Rio Tinto entered into a landmark agreement in respect of the bauxite mine challenged in

 Permits to enter Aboriginal land

 Aboriginal Land Act 1978 (NT) it is an offence to enter or remain on Aboriginal land without a permit.
-Permits are issued by land councils, and may also be issued in writing by relevant traditional owners.
-The NT Minister may issue permits to government employees requiring access.
+Permits are issued by Land Councils, and may also be issued in writing by relevant traditional owners.
+The responsible NT Minister may issue permits to government employees requiring access.

 A permit is not required for entry to a lease or interest in Aboriginal land where for a purpose necessary or related to the use of that lease or interest, or for access to a lease or interest by the owner across Aboriginal land by an agreed or arbitrated route.
 Further, government officials, politicians and Commonwealth or Northern Territory officers do not require a permit for entry to Aboriginal land.